-Aortic Aneurysm Repair near Santa Ana CA
+Aortic Aneurysm Specialist near Santa Ana CA

 The aorta is your heart’s, and body’s, main artery.
 An aortic aneurysm is when a part of the aorta bulges, which can be due to high blood pressure, atherosclerosis or some other conditions.
 Since the bulged tissue area becomes stretched and weakened, there’s a chance that it can rupture.
 The rupture can lead to excessive bleeding and death.